racheltomasetti/ki/README.md

 Ki is a toolkit for the Self.

 with this toolkit, hero can:
-    -build their second brain
+- build their second brain
-    -extend their mind
+- extend their mind
-    -create system for living
+- create system for living

 ## HOW IT WORKS